 Write Up:

 Safety is MoDOT’s number one priority.
-Whether resident, visitor to the state or highway worker, the ultimate goal is ensuring everyone returns home safely.
+Whether a resident, a visitor to the state or a highway worker, the goal is ensuring everyone returns home safely.

-Focusing on Show-Me Zero, there are currently eight counties where zero fatalities have occurred in 2024 and 31 days with zero fatalities, including one instance when two sequential days occurred without a fatal crash.
+Focusing on Show-Me Zero, there are currently eight counties where zero fatalities have occurred in the first nine months of 2025 and 36 days with zero fatalities, including four instances when two sequential days occurred without a fatal crash.

 Purpose: